Protein biosynthesis: Protein folding

 Shows the process of a polypeptide chain folding from its initial primary structure through to the quaternary structure.

 Once synthesis of the polypeptide chain is complete, the polypeptide chain folds to adopt a specific structure which enables the protein to carry out its functions.
 The basic form of protein structure is known as the primary structure, which is simply the polypeptide chain i.e. a sequence of covalently bonded amino acids.
 The primary structure of a protein is encoded by a gene.
 Therefore, any changes to the sequence of the gene can alter the primary structure of the protein and all subsequent levels of protein structure, ultimately changing the overall structure and function.

 The primary structure of a protein (the polypeptide chain) can then fold or coil to form the secondary structure of the protein.
 The most common types of secondary structure are known as an alpha helix or beta sheet, these are small structures produced by hydrogen bonds forming within the polypeptide chain.
 This secondary structure then folds to produce the tertiary structure of the protein.
 The tertiary structure is the proteins overall 3D structure which is made of different secondary structures folding together.
 In the tertiary structure, key protein features e.g. the active site, are folded and formed enabling the protein to function.
 Finally, some proteins may adopt a complex quaternary structure.
 Most proteins are made of a single polypeptide chain, however, some proteins are composed of multiple polypeptide chains (known as subunits) which fold and interact to form the quaternary structure.
 Hence, the overall protein is a multi-subunit complex composed of multiple folded, polypeptide chain subunits e.g. haemoglobin.

-Post-translation events

-There are events that follow protein biosynthesis such as proteolysis and protein-folding.
-Proteolysis refers to the cleavage of proteins by proteases and the breakdown of proteins into amino acids by the action of enzymes.

 Post-translational modifications

-When protein folding into the mature, functional 3D state is complete, it is not necessarily the end of the protein maturation pathway.
-A folded protein can still undergo further processing through post-translational modifications.
-There are over 200 known types of post-translational modification, these modifications can alter protein activity, the ability of the protein to interact with other proteins and where the protein is found within the cell e.g. in the cell nucleus or cytoplasm.
+When protein folding into the mature, functional 3D state is complete, it is released from the ribosome but is not necessarily the end of the protein maturation pathway.
+A folded protein can still undergo further processing through post-translational modifications (PTMs).
+As of 2023 there are more than 650 known types of PTM.
+These modifications can alter protein activity, the ability of the protein to interact with other proteins and where the protein is found within the cell e.g. in the cell nucleus or cytoplasm.
 Through post-translational modifications, the diversity of proteins encoded by the genome is expanded by 2 to 3 orders of magnitude.

 There are four key classes of post-translational modification: